By David Tomas, on 24 May 2022

-- How do your gain creators rank?
+- How do your gain creators' rank?
 Do you know how each of your products or services create gains?
-How do these gains rank according to customer?
+How do these gains rank according to the customer?

 Having answers to these questions will allow you to better step into your prospective customer's shoes and understand why they would choose your brand.